Osteoarthritis (OA)

 Whatever your favourite way to move is (physical activity, exercise, sport, active play, etc) we will help you to keep moving and doing the things you love longer.

 We are a team on the Sunshine Coast, combining physiotherapy and exercise physiology.
-We can’t wait to share our philosophy and help you moving again!
+Our physiotherapists can assist with assessment, diagnosis, and the safe use of exercise programs suited to your age and ability.
+We can’t wait to share our philosophy and help you get moving again!

 Are you having a joint replacement?